 A separate thanks should also be said to those at the Yunus Emre Institute in London who put so much work and effort into this exhibition.

-The exhibition was available to view online between 15th February and 15th March 2021 on the Yunus Emre Institute in London’s website.
+The exhibition was initially available to view online between 15th February and 15th March 2021 but now you can access it through the link below.